DWRP/PeopleCount/README.md

 - Variables and State using SetState
 - Widget and structures

+## Resume
+  Leaning about flutter and your structure.
+This application is a simulation to count total peoples in a place

 ## Getting Start
   For this project, is necessary install flutter in path and flutter